 - In embedded file names such as web images

-- Design your webpage in such a way that the content in it can be viewed easily, even with gadgets such as cell phones.
+- Design your webpage in such a way that the content on it can be viewed easily, even with gadgets such as cell phones.

-- Create infographics: These are very popular in the current day world and are effective at driving traffic to your site.
+- Create infographics: These are very popular in today’s world and are effective at driving traffic to your site.